anismiles/html-learning-adventure/docs/chapters/chapter2/exercises.md

 ```

 ### Your Turn!

-1. Open `lesson2-starter.html` in your text editor
+1. [View the starter code](../../assets/downloads/chapter2-starter.txt), then [download](../../assets/downloads/chapter2-starter.html) and open it in your text editor
 2. Find the plain heading that says "Welcome to My Studio"
 3. Add this styling to make it fancy:
    ```html